Selective Laser Trabeculoplasty

 SLT has been used since 1995 and has a proven track record for efficacy.
 On average, SLT can lower eye pressure by 20 to 30%.
 The laser is successful in about 80% of patients.
 In addition, studies have shown that SLT has a similar outcome compared to the most effective glaucoma eye drops.
 The treatment effect may last 3 to 5 years and SLT can be repeated when the original treatment effect diminishes.

 Usually, eye drops are offered before laser for initial treatment of glaucoma.
 This stems from the era prior to SLT when laser trabeculoplasty was a relatively riskier procedure.
 Argon laser trabeculoplasty (ALT), the predecessor of SLT, delivered significantly higher laser energy to the eye resulting in structural damage and higher complication rates.
 By comparison, SLT has an improved safety profile where complications are typically infrequent, mild and short-lived.
-Although uncommon, side effects such as a “pressure spike” or inflammation can usually be successfully treated with a short course of medication.

 Laser Iridotomy